 Dolphin, Stingrays, and Sharks

-At Dolphin Cove, you can actually get in the water with the stingrays.
-The staff encourages you to wear snorkel while swimming in the water with the stingrays.
-My children were afraid to do this, so we just get a nice look at them.
+At Dolphin Cove, you can actually get in the water with the stingrays The staff encourages you to wear a snorkel while swimming in the water with the stingrays My children were afraid to do this, so we just get a nice look at them.

-My daughter age 6 and I decided to do the dolphin encounter.
-My son aged 2 and their dad decided to sit out and watch.
+My daughter age 6 and I decided to do the dolphin encounter My son age 2 and their dad decided to sit out and watch.

 You do the encounter in a small group.
-Once everyone in the group was fitted for their life jacket, they bought over to the stairs to enter the dolphin habitat.
+On e everyone in the group was fitted with a life jacket, and they bought over to the stairs to enter the dolphin habitat.

 You walk down the stairs and stand on a platform in the water.
-I am 5’5 and while standing on the platform the water was just above my waist.
+I’m 5’5 and while standing on the platform the water was just above my waist.
 The platform was a bit slippery, once I gained my balance it was OK.

 Our dolphin trainer was very knowledgeable about dolphins and talked to us about our dolphin Toni.
 My daughter and I both learned a lot about dolphins (click here for dolphin facts for kids).

-Toni sawm passed us and we were able to touch his belly.
-He swam passed us again and we were able to touch his back.
+Toni sawm passed us and we were able to touch his belly She swam passed us again and we were able to touch his back.

-After everyone had a turn with Toni.
-Toni did some flips and tricks.
-We were able to touch Toni again as we learned more about dolphins and dolphin habitat.
+After everyone had a turn with Toni To I did some flips and tricks.
+We were able to touch Toni again as we learned more about dolphins and dolphin habitats.
 I was told the encounter would last 30 minutes however it was just about an hour.
 It was a very nice experience.

-Whether you swam with the dolphins or had a dolphin encounter you are going to want to cherish the memory forever and what better way to do that then to have a photograph of you with your dolphin.
-Again, at Dolphin Cove, you are not able to bring your phone or camera to take pictures so you must purchase them at the gift shop.
-I decided to get the digital download of my daughter’s pictures.
+Whether you swam with the dolphins or had a dolphin encounter you are going to want to cherish the memory forever and what better way to do that than to have a photograph of you with your dolphin?
+At Dolphin Cove, you are not able to bring your phone or camera to take pictures so you must purchase them at the gift shop.
+I decided to get a digital download of my daughter’s pictures.
 It cost $70 for all of her pictures.